Table Of Contents

 With 14 years of experience in emerging tech, Eden is an industry leader in discovering, incubating and investing in the next generation of the internet.
 Eden holds an MBA from the Rotman School of Management at the University of Toronto, and received a bachelor of science in mathematics from University of Manitoba.

 Could you share the genesis story of how Conflux Network originated?

 Conflux started out at Tsinghua University, China’s most reputable university, as a research project focused on finding ways to scale up blockchain to make it faster and more secure.
-Once investors like Sequoia Capital, Huobi Group and Baidu Ventures showed interest and invested, the project turned into a well-funded venture with the aim to launch a global public blockchain network.
+Once investors like Sequoia Capital, HTX Group and Baidu Ventures showed interest and invested, the project turned into a well-funded venture with the aim to launch a global public blockchain network.
 Dr. Andrew Yao, who is the only Chinese recipient of the Turing Award, and various deans of top blockchain and technology collegiate programs, are among those working to create this next generation of distributed systems.
 Conflux is now overseen by a diverse global team with the mission to promote cross border collaboration by developing decentralized open source technologies and facilitating open commerce.